michaelsbradleyjr/vps-setup/README.md

 If I completed the above steps correctly, I should be logged in as my normal user, without having to enter a password.

-If I made a mistake, then I'll need access to the VPS's console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting companies customer support site.
+If I made a mistake I won't be able to login, so I'll need access to the VPS's console, which is usually provided through some browser applet or special ssh front-end, as indicated in the hosting company's customer support site.
+If I'm setting up a new VM, then my virtualization software will give me access to the console.

+In either case, after logging in through the console login I'll need to check the firewall rules and related files (see notes above), and the `sshd_config` file, for mistakes I may have made; and I may need to peek in the system logs for clues.

 # Update packages and run safe-upgrade